GPA Calculator

 Weighted GPA gives extra points for advanced courses.
 Honors courses typically receive 0.5 extra points, while AP, IB, or dual-enrollment courses receive 1.0 extra point.
 This system rewards students who challenge themselves with rigorous coursework and can result in GPAs above 4.0.

-Our GPA calculator makes it easy to calculate your GPA using either the 4.0 or 5.0 scale.
-Here's how to use it effectively:
+Our free GPA calculator, designed by experienced educators, makes it easy to calculate your GPA using either the 4.0 or 5.0 scale.
+Based on years of academic advising expertise, here's how to use our GPA calculator effectively:

 • Select your scale: Choose 4.0 for standard GPA or 5.0 for weighted GPA